MGeurts/genealogy/resources/markdown/help.md

 ### b.
 Authenticated users

-Authenticated users can change the language in the top right-hand menu by using the <b>profile editor</b>.<br/>
+Authenticated users can change the language and the timezone in the top right-hand menu by using the <b>profile editor</b>.<br/>
-The selected language is saved in the database for further use.
+The selected language and timezone are saved in the database for further use.

 <img src="https://genealogy.kreaweb.be/img/help/genealogy-002dd.webp" class="rounded" alt="Profile editor">